FerrariAndrea/next13-fetch-cache-issue-template/README.md

 # Important to know

-- the next.js pages 'my-app\app\test\[id]\page.jsx' is using server side rendering.
+- the Next.js pages 'my-app\app\test\[id]\page.jsx' is using server side rendering.
-- the fetch used to populate the next.js test pages uses the revalidate option, so the request should be stored in the next.js cache.
+- the fetch used to populate the Next.js test pages uses the revalidate option, so the request should be stored in the Next.js cache.
-- the test next.js pages will request data to the backend, and every request will have a different response payload size.
+- the test Next.js pages will request data to the backend, and every request will have a different response payload size.
 - the payload size will increase following the increase of the 'id' requested

 # Next.js Issue

-If the payload is too big, an issue is coaming out:
+If the payload is too big, an issue is coming out:

 ```
 Failed to set fetch cache http://localhost:4000/test_req TypeError: fetch failed